 SECTION 145.
 IC 10-13-8-12, AS ADDED BY P.L.38-2013, SECTION 1, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2025]: Sec.
 12. (a) A broadcaster or electronic billboard operator that has agreed to participate in the blue alert program and that:

-- (1) receives a blue alert notification from the department; and - (2) broadcasts or displays information contained in the notification that the department considers necessary;

-is immune from civil liability based on the broadcast or display of the information received from the department.
+(1) receives a blue alert notification from the department; and is immune from civil liability based on the broadcast or display of the information received from the department.